“I want to help”

 Our volunteers provide invaluable support to our patients, their families, and to our hospice program.
 Help is needed working with patients and families as well as non-patient-related activities, such as fundraising/event planning, bereavement support, spiritual care support, community presentations, transportation, office work, or respite care and patient companionship.
 We invite you to attend our volunteer training.

-For more information or to find out when the next training session is scheduled, please email Pat Spreng, the Volunteer Coordinator.
+For more information or to find out when the next training session is scheduled, please contact us or call our office directly.

 New & Current Volunteers: